Delta node

 A structure representing the parameters for the Conjugate Variational Inference (CVI) projection method.
 This structure is a subtype of AbstractApproximationMethod and is used to configure the settings for CVI.

-The CVIProjection method requires ExponentialFamilyProjection package installed in the current environment.
+The CVIProjection method requires the ExponentialFamilyProjection package to be installed and loaded in the current environment with using ExponentialFamilyProjection.

 Parameters